Vietnam.vn - Nền tảng quảng bá Việt Nam

 French President Emmanuel Macron speaks after the Ukraine Summit at the Elysee Palace, March 27.
 (Source: AFP)

 Next is the London-Paris initiative to send troops into Ukraine to monitor the potentially dangerous ceasefire.
-On March 27, France hosted a summit in Paris with representatives of more than 30 countries, including non-EU NATO members, to reaffirm their commitment to Ukraine and find ways to improve the concept.
+On March 27, France hosted a summit in Paris with representatives of over 30 countries, including non-EU NATO members, to reaffirm their commitment to Ukraine and find ways to improve the concept.
 French President Emmanuel Macron has said that the coalition will only operate when there is a ceasefire, but has not clarified whether it will be a traditional peacekeeping mission or a military intervention.

 In addition, the EU has recently taken many other actions that are also confusing when viewed from the perspective of Europe's own interests, the most prominent of which include: